Adding phylomaps to phylomapr

 advanced gene age mappers who have generated their own phylomaps and

-would like to contribute to phylomapr
+would like to contribute to phylomapr, here is a short

 tutorial to do just that!